About Molly

 Education and Experience

 Molly received her Masters of Acupuncture and Oriental Medicine degree from Southwest Acupuncture College in July 2005 in a 4 year, 3000 hour program that included more than 1000 hours of clinical practice.
-Molly has been in private practice since graduating.
+Molly has been in private practice since graduating in 2005.

-She received her Colorado State certification and license in August 2005, as a Diplomate of Acupuncture and Traditional Chinese Medicine (this includes Acupuncture and Chinese Herbology) by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
+She received her Colorado State certification and license in August 2005 (CO-1136), as a Diplomate of Acupuncture and Traditional Chinese Medicine (this includes Acupuncture and Chinese Herbology) by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).

-During her schooling, Molly spent time at the International Training Center studying acupuncture in Beijing, China in 2002.
+-2002- she had the opportunity to study at the International Training Center studying acupuncture in Beijing, China

-Molly is always expanding her health care knowledge with her passion for being a life long learner and knowing that expansion of thought will continue to make her a better practitioner and therefore, provide her with more tools to help guide her patients to a better state of health.
-Molly finished a mentorship with Marlow Brooks, L.Ac. from 2012 to 2016, studying Five element Theory and Acupuncture, bridging the gap between Traditional Chinese Medicine and the ancient spiritual wisdom of the medicine.
-This mentorship lead to an interest in Shamanic Studies and Molly went on to study with the Foundation of Shamanic Studies and the Sacred Stream in Berkeley.
 Molly incorporates journey work into her sessions as needed or with interest in connection to the spirit world and one’s personal empowerment and highest self.
 This interest lead to a certification in Medical Intuition with the Practical Path in 2020-21.
 100 hour program learning the tools with a 60 hour practicum reading clients.
 This enables Molly to intuitively read client’s energetic fields to access more information about a health issue.
-Molly uses Applied Shamanic Healing with the medical intuitive reading in order to access healing to what lies at the root of the issue.
+Molly uses Applied Shamanic Healing and Emotional Freedom Technique (EFT) with the medical intuitive reading in order to access healing to what lies at the root of the issue.

 Three cheers for Molly!
 I truly believe she and her students at SWAC are the reason we avoided an adenoidectomy for my youngest (and figured out that he shouldn’t have dairy).